Kampo

 Kampo or Kanpō medicine (漢方医学, Kanpō igaku), often known simply as Kanpō (漢方), is the study of traditional medicine in Japan following its introduction, beginning in the 7th century.
 It was adapted and modified to suit Japanese culture and traditions.
-Traditional Japanese medicine uses most of the Chinese methods, including acupuncture, moxibustion, traditional Chinese herbology, and traditional food therapy.
+Traditional Japanese medicine uses most of the Chinese methods, including acupuncture, moxibustion, traditional Chinese herbology, tui na and traditional food therapy.